Tisha7353/You-Dont-Know-JS/scope-closures/ch7.md

 | :--- |
 | This kind of closure illustration typically uses a `setTimeout(..)` or some other callback like an event handler, inside the loop.
 I've simplified the example by storing function references in an array, so that we don't need to consider asynchronous timing in our analysis.
 The closure principle is the same, regardless. |

 You might have expected the `keeps[0]()` invocation to return `0`, since that function was created during the first iteration of the loop when `i` was `0`.
-But again, that assumption stems from thinking of closure as value-oriented rather than variable-oriented.
+But again, <mark>that assumption stems from thinking of closure as value-oriented rather than variable-oriented.</mark>

 Something about the structure of a `for`-loop can trick us into thinking that each iteration gets its own new `i` variable; in fact, this program only has one `i` since it was declared with `var`.